GUIDE Japan in July

-While Okinawa has the most beautiful beaches in Japan, the heat and humidity in July can be a deal breaker for some.
+While Okinawa has incredibly beautiful beaches, the heat and humidity in July can be a deal breaker for some.
 You'll find popular beaches in Chiba , Wakayama , and Fukuoka , however, and other coastal areas like Kamakura naturally have them as well.
-Nearly all beaches open for swimming season by early July.
+Nearly all beaches open for swimming season by July.

 An island nation, Japan has endless island-hopping opportunities.
-Visit art islands in the Seto Inland Sea, healthy coral reefs and uninhabited islands in Okinawa , and Jurassic Park-esque volcanic islands south of Tokyo.
+Visit art islands in the Seto Inland Sea, splendid coral reefs and uninhabited islands in Okinawa , and Jurassic Park-esque volcanic islands south of Tokyo.
 Ferry services to, from and between islands operate at their peak in July and August.

 Another great way to beat the heat is to head to one of Japan's many mountain ranges.
 High altitude locations are much cooler than cities and offer popular forms of recreation like hiking, rock climbing, and canyoning.
-If you consider the mountains a priority, consider a trip to the Northern Japan Alps .
+If you consider the mountains a priority, consider a trip to the Japan Alps .

-The Chubu Sangaku National Park spans several prefectures and includes popular destinations like Kamikochi , the Tateyama Kurobe Alpine Route and Hakuba Village.
-With activities ranging from multi-day hikes, technical climbing and even parasailing available, the sky's the limit for what you can experience.
+Chubusangaku National Park spans several prefectures and includes popular destinations like Kamikochi , the Tateyama Kurobe Alpine Route and Hakuba .
+With activities ranging from multi-day hikes, climbing and even parasailing available, the sky's the limit for what you can experience.
 Just remember to check the weather and prepare appropriate gear.

 Adventurous travelers in search of refreshing summer activities will be pleased with the variety of kayaking, canyoning and rafting options around Japan.
 In the Minakami region of Gunma and the Iya Valley area in Tokushima , tour operators offer rafting excursions on the local rivers.
-In Wakayama , you can ride traditional log rafts down the Kitayama River or even complete part of a spiritual pilgrimage by small flat bottom boat on the UNESCO-listed Kumano River.
+In Wakayama , you can ride traditional log rafts down the Kitayama River or even complete part of a spiritual pilgrimage by small flat-bottomed-boat on the Kumano River.

 Elsewhere, the famous ski resort areas of Niseko in Hokkaido and Hakuba in Nagano swap winter recreation for green season activities that include water sports.
 As in Gunma, melting snow from the mountains causes rivers to surge for vigorous rafting and kayaking in spring and calmer fare in summer.

 As the rainy season subsides, beer gardens open to thirsty patrons across the country.
 Rooftop locations offer gentle breezes and cityscape views.
-A quick search online and you should be able to find something in the city of your choice.
+A quick search online and you should be able to find something nearby.
 Note that many beer gardens in Japan operate free-flow systems and assign customers a table for a fixed period.